DataONEorg/d1_python/client_onedrive/doc/setup.rst

 Set up server packages:

-* The build environment for DataONE Python extensions and lxml
+* The build environment for DataONE Python extensions
 * Commands used in the install

 ::